 Sister Theresa Baldini, M.M.

-In 1963 Sister Terry became a member of “a contemplative community of Maryknoll Sisters with a different kind of work to do,” as Mother Mary Joseph Rogers described the community.
+In 1963, Sister Terry became a member of “a contemplative community of Maryknoll Sisters with a different kind of work to do,” as Mother Mary Joseph Rogers described the community.
 These Sisters are called to live their lives in prayer and sacrifice for the support of all missioners, especially Maryknollers, and the missionary endeavors of the universal church.

 Sister Terry and Sister Madeline returned to Maryknoll, where they remained until it was safe to return to Torit in 2000.
-They lived in their House of Prayer& Peace in the Torit diocese, among several thousand displaced Sudanese.
-Sister Terry was Vicaress for Religious.
-In 2007 Sister Terry and Sister Madeline joined in the celebration of their new bishop, Bishop Akio Mutek Johnson.
+They lived in their House of Prayer and Peace in the Torit diocese, among several thousand displaced Sudanese.
+Sister Terry was appointed Vicaress for Religious.
+In 2007, Sister Terry and Sister Madeline joined the celebration of their new bishop, Bishop Akio Mutek Johnson.

 In February of 2010 Sister Terry returned to the Contemplative Community at the Maryknoll Sisters Center in NY where she resides today.